AgentEnder/craigory-dev/libs/presentations/src/presentation-data/devup-2023-full-stack-type-safety/slides.md

 # Example Time!

 - Demo assumes new project.
 - Existing apps can certainly use the technique, but may be more complex to setup.

+???

-- Demo is using C# + React within Nx.
-You don't need to know much about C#, nothing about react, and only what I've already mentioned for Nx.
+- Demo is using C# + Angular within Nx.
+You don't need to know much about C#, nothing about angular, and only what I've already mentioned for Nx.
 - Demonstration is only using frontend as a vehicle for build-errors.
 We won't actually be opening a browser to look at the site here, since we really only care about what shows up in our terminal.

 ---